IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Tiered Singapore mortgage pricing visualised as stepped gold tiers showing different loan quantum bands receiving different fixed and SORA spread rates

-Most buyers don’t realise: the same bank publishes different rate cards for different loan quantums.
+Here is something most buyers don’t realise.
+The same bank publishes different rate cards for different loan quantums.
 A S$450K borrower and a S$1.5M borrower on the same package walk away with different effective rates.
-Not negotiation — the bank’s pricing engine.
+This is not negotiation.
+It is the bank’s pricing engine.

 Loan Quantum Tier 2-Year Fixed